 TransUnion's estimate of

-average card debt per borrower, at $4,878 during the first quarter, is fairly
+average card debt per borrower, at $5,234 during the second quarter, is fairly

 close to the Federal Reserve's G.19 figure.
-The credit bureau leaves out cards that have gone
+The credit bureau omits cards that have gone

-unused for long periods, and special purpose cards for a specific store or gas
+unused for long periods, and cards that can be used only at a specific store or gas

 station.
 These contribute relatively little to the total balance, Becker said,